shutter-network/shutter-validator-registration/README.md

 ## **1. Validator Script**

 ### **Features**
-- Automatically generates keystore files in EIP-2335 format.
+- Uses an existing BIP-39 mnemonic or pre-generated keystore files to generate registration signatures.
 - Creates the `signedRegistrations.json` file with validator registration data.
 - Preconfigured with Gnosis Chain endpoints and contract addresses.